 3.3 Additional work undertaken by the ERG

 The ERG applied a series of modifications to the manufacturer’s base case analysis to address the limitations described above.
-The ERG conducted an analysis changing the assumptions used for the exacerbation multiplier Rather than using the exacerbation multiplier to inflate the probabilities of exacerbation, the ERG used the exacerbation rates observed in the 3082 and 3083 clinical trials without adjustment.
+The ERG conducted an analysis changing the assumptions used for the exacerbation multiplier.
+Rather than using the exacerbation multiplier to inflate the probabilities of exacerbation, the ERG used the exacerbation rates observed in the 3082 and 3083 clinical trials without adjustment.
 This modification increased the ICER of reslizumab versus BSC to £50,878 per QALY gained.

 We recalculated the utility value for the severe exacerbation health state by calculating a weighted average with those who were hospitalised assigned the severe utility value and those who were not hospitalised assigned the moderate exacerbation utility value.
 The model was run with this utility value for severe exacerbations.
 For this modification, the ICER of reslizumab was £29,720 per QALY.